syncfusion-content/maui-docs/MAUI/DataForm/accessibility.md

 ---
 layout: post
-title: Accessibility in .NET MAUI DataForm control | Syncfusion
+title: Accessibility in .NET MAUI DataForm Control | Syncfusion
 description: Learn here about Accessibility support with the Syncfusion .NET MAUI DataForm(SfDataForm) control in mobile and desktop applications from a single shared codebase.
 platform: maui
 control: SfDataForm